Clinical-Genomics/MIP/README.md

 MIP analyses paired end reads from the Illumina plattform in fastq(.gz) format to annotated ranked potential disease causing variants.

-MIP performs QC, aligns reads using Mosaik or BWA, performs variant discovery and annotation as well as ranking the found variants according to disease potential.
+MIP performs QC, aligns reads using Mosaik or BWA, variant discovery and annotation as well as ranking the found variants according to disease potential.

 ##Example Usage